RedHatInsights/ansible-collections-eda/CONTRIBUTING.md

 The playbook would build a collection tar used for publishing to Automation Hub under the namespace `redhat` and name `insights_eda`.

 ```
 ansible-playbook productize.yml
 ```

+Also GH tag-and-release pipeline builds the collection and you can download the artifact from there.

+To upload/update the collection in Automation hub manually, [navigate to](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/insights_eda).
+Upload collection file (without zip extension which is added by GH action) and upload it into stage repositories.
+Manual approval fro RH engineer is needed in order to get it published.
+More information how to upload collection into automation hub can be found [here](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.5/html/managing_automation_content/managing-collections-hub#proc-uploading-collections).